KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

         temporal_patterns = df.groupby('ID')[feature].mean()
 ```

 Temporal analyses of amplitude and energy distributions revealed systematic variations in speech rhythm and intensity, which were found to correlate with depression severity.
-Participants exhibiting higher levels of depressive symptoms often demonstrated reduced speech energy and flatter prosodic contours, consistent with clinical observations of psychomotor retardation in depression.
+Participants exhibiting higher levels of depressive symptoms often demonstrated reduced speech energy, consistent with clinical observations of psychomotor retardation in depression.

-The investigation of formant frequencies provided further insight into the articulatory dynamics of speech.
+The investigation of formant frequencies provided further insight into the dynamics of speech.
 By comparing average formant values across subjects, the analysis identified subtle shifts in vocal tract configuration that may be indicative of emotional state.
 Moreover, the COVAREP-derived features enabled a detailed exploration of voice quality parameters, such as fundamental frequency modulation and spectral envelope characteristics.
-Correlation matrices of these features highlighted intricate interdependencies, suggesting that depression may manifest through coordinated changes in multiple aspects of vocal production.

 ### Facial Expression Modality

-The facial expression modality was subjected to an in-depth analysis of both static and dynamic facial behaviors.
-The EDA encompassed the examination of facial landmarks, action units (AUs), and head pose dynamics, leveraging the rich feature set extracted via the CLNF framework.
+The facial expression modality was subjected to an in depth analysis of both static and dynamic facial behaviors.
+The EDA encompassed the examination of facial landmarks, action units (AUs), and head pose dynamics, fully utilising the feature set extracted via the CLNF framework.

 Landmark analysis involved tracking 68 facial points over time, enabling the quantification of facial movement patterns and expressivity.
-Principal Component Analysis (PCA) was applied to the landmark data to identify the primary modes of facial variation, as illustrated below:
+Principal Component Analysis (PCA) was applied to the landmark data to identify the primary modes of facial variation, as shown below:

 ```python
 def analyze_landmarks(df: pd.DataFrame) -> None: